rwynn/monstache-site/src/config.md

 string (by default determined by connecting to the server)

-When elasticsearch-version is provided monstache will parse the given server version to determine how to interact with the elasticsearch API.
-This is normally not recommended because monstache will connect to elasticsearch to find out which version is being used.
-This option is provided for cases where connecting to the base URL of the elasticsearch REST API to get the version is not possible or desired.
+When elasticsearch-version is provided monstache will parse the given server version to determine how to interact with the Elasticsearch API.
+This is normally not recommended because monstache will connect to Elasticsearch to find out which version is being used.
+This option is provided for cases where connecting to the base URL of the Elasticsearch REST API to get the version is not possible or desired.

 ## elasticsearch-max-conns